 Blocks in the parquet file are written in the form of a nested structure as below –

 Each block in the parquet file is stored in the form of row groups.
 So, data in a parquet file is partitioned into multiple row groups.
-These row groups in turn consists of one or more column chunks which corresponds to a column in the data set.
-The data for each column chunk written in the form of pages.
+These row groups, in turn, consist of one or more column chunks that correspond to a column in the data set.
+The data for each column is written in the form of pages.
 Each page contains values for a particular column only, hence pages are very good candidates for compression as they contain similar values.

-In case of Parquet files, metadata is written after the data is written, to allow for single pass writing.
+In the case of Parquet files, metadata is written after the data is written to allow for single-pass writing.

-Since the metadata stored in the footer, while reading a parquet file, an initial seek will performe to read the footer metadata length and then a backward seek will performe to read the footer metadata.
+Since the metadata is stored in the footer, while reading a parquet file, an initial seek will be performed to read the footer metadata length, and then a backward seek will be committed to read the footer metadata.

-In other files like sequence and Avro, metadata stored in header and sync markers used to separate blocks whereas in parquet, block boundaries directly stored in the footer metadata.
-It is possible to do this since the metadata written after all the blocks have been written.
+In other files like Sequence and Avro, metadata is stored in the header, and sync markers are used to separate blocks, whereas, in Parquet, block boundaries are directly stored in the footer metadata.
+It is possible to do this since the metadata is written after all the blocks have been reported.

-Therefore, parquet files are split-able since the block boundaries can read from footer metadata and blocks can easily locate and process in parallel.
-Hope this provides a good overview on the Parquet file structure.
+Therefore, parquet files are split-able since the block boundaries can be read from footer metadata, and blocks can quickly locate and process in parallel.
+Hope this provides a good overview of the Parquet file structure.